November 20, 2025

 Each track combines rigorous online courses with clinical hours in real health care environments, giving you the hands on experience you need to move into professional practice with confidence.

-These rotations help you apply what you learned during synchronous online lectures, simulated clinical learning experiences, and coursework in diagnostic reasoning, advanced ethical decision making, and advanced pharmacology.
+These clinical rotations help you apply what you learned during synchronous online lectures, simulated clinical learning experiences, and coursework in diagnostic reasoning, advanced ethical decision making, and advanced pharmacology.

 Students grow into the role of a nurse practitioner by caring for individuals across the lifespan, including infants, children, adolescents, adults, older adults, and medically fragile patients.